digiacomo2/X-Team106/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-RouteMap,
+* RouteMap
-Buses,
+* Buses
-Stops,
+* Stops
-UserInterface
+* UserInterface

 Name each interface or class and briefly describe its function or purpose.

-RouteMap: stores information location of all stops
+* RouteMap: stores information location of all stops
-Bus: stores all stops for each bus(subgraph of travel)
+* Bus: stores all stops for each bus(subgraph of travel)
-Stop: stores information about time to next stop depending on bus
+* Stop: stores information about time to next stop depending on bus
-UserInterface: used to make the userinterface described earlier
+* UserInterface: used to make the userinterface described earlier

 ## Edit and Submit this file and any figures referenced by this document.